 Robert Kramer is Founder and Strategic Advisor at the National Investment Center for Seniors Housing & Care (NIC), a non-profit education and resource center that serves debt and equity investors interested in the seniors housing and care industry.

-Insights from the former secretary of Housing and Urban Development This article is the eleventh in a weekly joint series on “The COVID-19 Pandemic and the Future of Aging” from the Milken Institute Center for the Future of Aging and Next...
+What the pandemic has meant for retirees’ money and the challenges ahead This article is the sixth in a weekly joint series on “The COVID-19 Pandemic and the Future of Aging” from the Milken Institute Center for the Future of Aging and Next...

-Nobel Laureate Elizabeth Blackburn on how the pandemic may, and must, change things.
-This article is the twentieth in a weekly joint series on “The COVID-19 Pandemic and the Future of Aging” from the Milken Institute Center for the Future...
+Fernando Torres-Gil on how we can ensure our future is made better, not worse, by the pandemic This article is the eighteenth in a weekly joint series on “The COVID-19 Pandemic and the Future of Aging” from the Milken Institute Center for...

 Future of Aging Advisory Board Academic and Policy Council Member

-The pandemic’s impacts on disease prevention, science, and innovation In this interview series from the Milken Institute Center for the Future of Aging and PBS' Next Avenue, experts from the Center's Advisory Board share their perspectives...
+An AARP executive on jobs, flexible work, and intergenerational unity In this interview series from the Milken Institute Center for the Future of Aging and PBS' Next Avenue, experts from the Center's Advisory Board share their perspectives...

-Kevin Crain discusses solutions to the four retirement challenges employees face This article is the sixteenth in a weekly joint series on “The COVID-19 Pandemic and the Future of Aging” from the Milken Institute Center for the Future of...
+A noted researcher on the pandemic’s effects on working boomers and Gen Xers This article is the fourteenth in a weekly joint series on “The COVID-19 Pandemic and the Future of Aging” from the Milken Institute Center for the Future of Aging...